Ski travel insurance

 Does regular travel insurance cover skiing?

-With ski injury medical bills as high as £165,000 in the USA if you need taking to hospital by air ambulance, skiers are being urged to ensure they have the right cover in place before hitting the slopes.
+So, skiers are urged to ensure they have the right cover in place before hitting the slopes.

 Does travel insurance cover ski passes?

-Winter sports insurance will usually cover you if your ski pass to access the lifts and ski runs is lost, stolen or damaged.
-However, some policies won’t pay out unless you were carrying it with you at the time or you’d left it locked away in a safe.
+Winter sports insurance may cover you if your ski pass to access the lifts and ski runs is lost, stolen or damaged, but check your policy to make sure.
+Some policies won’t pay out unless you were carrying it with you at the time or you’d left it locked away in a safe.

 Does ski insurance cover snowboarding too?

-Yes, both snowboarding and skiing are covered under a winter sports insurance policy, although not all will cover you for off-piste snowboarding.
+Yes, both snowboarding and skiing are covered under a winter sports insurance policy.
+Although not all will cover you for off-piste snowboarding.
 Winter sports insurance will also typically cover activities such as ice-skating and sledging.
+You need to check exactly what activities your policy covers.

 Can I get off-piste ski insurance cover?